FlexMeasures/flexmeasures/documentation/concepts/benefits_of_flex.rst

 ---------------

 The realised value from activating flexibility has to be computed and accounted for.
-Both of these activities depend on the context in which FlexMeasures is being used, and we expect that it will often have to be implemented in a custom manner (much as the actual scheduling optimization).
+Both of these activities depend on the context in which FlexMeasures is being used, and we expect that it will often have to be implemented in a custom manner (much as the actual scheduling optimisation).

 .. todo:: Making it possible to configure custom scheduling and value accounting is on the roadmap for FlexMeasures.

 Computing value
 ^^^^^^^^^^^^^^^^

-The computation of the value is what drives the scheduling optimization.
+The computation of the value is what drives the scheduling optimisation.
 This value is usually monetary, and in that case there should be some form of market configured.
 This can be a constant or time-of-use tariff, or a real market.
 However, there are other possibilities, for instance if the optimisation goal is to minimise CO₂ emissions.